smapiot/piral/src/packages/piral-ngjs/README.md

 ### `NgjsExtension`

 The extension slot module to be referenced in Angular.js module definitions.
-Allows using `extension-component` elements.
+Allows using an Angular.js custom element named `extension-component`.

 ## Setup and Bootstrapping